Courseiva

 MCQeasy

-You need to ensure that only approved iOS apps can be installed on company-owned devices.
+You need to ensure that only devices that have a specific set of approved iOS apps can access company resources.
 Which Intune feature should you use?

 A.Selective wipe